bai-peter/BAI-Research-Papers/README.md

 ## About Me

-I'm a macro-trading focused researcher at Ivey Business School.
-I write at the intersection of real-world infrastructure, financial markets, and system design.
+I'm a student at Ivey Business School who happened to have worked in the markets environment.
+This is just a fun idea I'm keeping out here in case someone does decide to do this one day.

 ## Citation